Thanks for a wonderful 2024 tour season!

 Can I park at Habitat 67?

-Parking is not available at Habitat 67.
-Public parking at Dieppe Park (formerly La Cité du Havre Park)is currently available, but we cannot guarantee the availability of parking spaces.
+Parking is not available at Habitat 67..
+Public parking at the Parc de Dieppe (previously le parc la Cité-du-Havre) is once again accessible, but we cannot guarantee the availability of parking spaces.

 What to wear to the tour